sampie777/obs-scene-timer/README.md

 1. Make sure you have at least Java 8 installed.
 1. Make sure your OBS websocket is discoverable by the computer you will run this application on.
 If it's the same computer, no worries.
 1. **Launch this application** (by running the executable JAR file with Java or running the EXE file) and enjoy.
 1. **Edit the settings** if needed.
-This can be done using the menu File -> Settings or editing the _user.properties_ file.
+This can be done using the menu Application menu -> Settings or editing the _user.properties_ file.
 This file will be created after first launch of the application.
 Don't run the application when editing this file.
-Application restart may be needed after chaning the settings.
+Application restart may be needed after changing the application settings.

 ## How it works